Synopsis of The Fourth Monkey

 The Sixth Wicked Child

-In this latest installment we go trying to keep track of everything that’s going on, including a threat to launch a SARS virus (unfortunately so current right now) to infect the entire city of Chicago.
+In The Sixth Wicked Child, the latest installment, we go trying to keep track of everything that’s going on, including a threat to launch a SARS virus (unfortunately so current right now) to infect the entire city of Chicago.

 Just like in the first and second installments, the killer’s diary is critical to understanding everything that’s going on.